cap-js-community/feature-toggle-library/docs/usage/index.md

 will remove all Redis toggle values associated with the `/legacy-key` key.

 {: .info }
 Changes with the `{ remoteOnly: true }` option will be blocked for _configured_ toggles.
-In order to avoid situations where the remote state of these toggles is accidentally changed in a way that bypasses validations and server state updates.
+This happens to avoid situations where the remote state of these toggles is accidentally changed in a way that bypasses validations and server state updates.

 ### Resetting Feature Value